Basic Life Support BLS Courses & Defibrillator (AED) Training

-- Renew your CPR certificate
+- Attend a CPR course or renew your CPR certificate

 - Attend an annual CPR refresher course

-- Learn to use a defibrillator (AED)
+- Learn to use an Automated External Defibrillator, AED

 - Update or learn Basic Life Support BLS skills

-Following this course, all successful attendees will receive a Level 2 Award in Basic Life Support and Safe Use of an Automated External Defibrillator (AED) RQF qualificationwhich is valid for 3 years.
+Following this course, all successful attendees will receive a Level 2 Award in Basic Life Support and Safe Use of an Automated External Defibrillator (AED) RQF qualification which is valid for 3 years.

-Defibrillator training can be delivered by all regulated training providers.
+Defibrillator AED training can be delivered by all regulated first aid training providers.
 It doesn't have to be given by the same organisation that provided your defibrillator.
-Defibrillators are designed to be easy to use.
+AEDs are designed to be easy to use.
 Although there may seem to be a large number of different AEDs on the market, in fact they all work in a very similar way, the main difference being whether they are semi-automatic or automatic. i.e. will the device deliver a shock to the casualty automatically or will it tell you (yes, AEDs talk to you!) to press a button in order to deliver a shock.